This is not a holiday. This is a summons.

 For those ready to go further — discussions, briefings and pathways on residency, permanent relocation, business registration and investment in Burkina Faso.
 The trip is the beginning.
 La meilleure façon de rentrer aux racines.

-Our visit coincides with FESPACO 2027 — the Pan-African Film and Television Festival of Ouagadougou, the world's largest African cinema event.
+Our stay falls right in the middle of FESPACO 2027 (20–27 March) — the Pan-African Film and Television Festival of Ouagadougou, the world's largest African cinema event.
 Subject to availability, participants will have the opportunity to experience screenings of powerful African films, attend panel discussions with filmmakers, and witness African storytelling in its most celebrated form — right in the city where it was born.

-Since 1969, FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou) has been the heartbeat of African cinema — the continent's largest and most prestigious film festival, held every two years in the very city we will be calling home.
-In 2027, it falls exactly during our programme window.
+Since 1969, FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou) has been the heartbeat of African cinema — the continent's largest and most prestigious film festival, held in the very city we will be calling home.
+In 2027 it runs 20–27 March, squarely within our programme, so we will be in Ouagadougou while the festival is in full swing.

 African cinema is not entertainment alone.
 It is memory.
 It is resistance.
 It is the continent reclaiming its narrative from those who stole it.
-During our evenings in Ouagadougou — and subject to the festival programme and availability — participants will be immersed in this living cultural revolution alongside directors, artists and storytellers from across the African continent and diaspora.
+During our evenings in Ouagadougou — and subject to programming and availability — participants will encounter this living celebration through the festival's screenings, the city's cinemas and cultural venues, and the directors, artists and storytellers gathered from across the continent.

 Attend screenings of selected African feature films, short films and documentaries from across the continent — in French, Moore, Dioula and beyond.
 Subtitles available.
 Stories told by Africans, for Africans.